sharmatime/anvil-docker/anvil-rstudio-base/README.md

 The following packages are pre-loaded in the AnVIL RStudio image:

-* [tidyverse](https://www.tidyverse.org/packages/): a suite of packages desigend for data sciences
+* [tidyverse](https://www.tidyverse.org/packages/): a suite of packages designed for data sciences
 * [google-cloud-sdk](https://cloud.google.com/sdk/): tools for the google cloud platform
 * [googleCloudStorageR](http://code.markedmondson.me/googleCloudStorageR/): an R library for interacting with google cloud storage
 * [bigrquery](https://github.com/r-dbi/bigrquery): a package to allow interaction with Google's BigQuery